ducakar/TextureReplacer/README.md

 Known Issues
 ------------
-* If there is no IVA suit replacement the stock EVA suit texture is used for the atmospheric EVAs.
-[Too complicated to fix.
-Just reload the scene to fix it.]
+* If there is no IVA suit replacement the default EVA suit texture is used for the atmospheric EVAs.
+[Won't fix.
+Provide an IVA suit to fix it.]
 * If a Kerbal rides to space on a rover seat he/she ends up in orbit in his/her IVA suit without a helmet.
-[Won't fix, it would be too complicated.]
+[Won't fix, it's too complicated.
+Just reload the scene to repawn a Kerbal in his/her EVA suit.]
 * Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
 * When using sfr mod, personalised IVA textures are not set in transparent pods of non-active vessels on scene load.
 [No fix yet.
 Textures will be updated as soon as you switch to the affected vessel.]
-* Kerbal personalisation does not work when transferred with Crew Manifest.
-  [Switch to Skip Manifest or wait for Crew Manifest to be fixed.]
-* Jetpack flags re-appear after dismounting a KerbalQuest jetpack.
-[No fix.]
+* Jetpack re-appears after dismounting a KerbalQuest jetpack.
+[No fix yet.]

 Change Log
 ----------
+* 1.5.2
+    - improved options for configuring texture unloading
+    - fixed spawning in IVA suit on Laythe and its orbit when leaving ext. seat
+    - removed ATM configuration, normal maps cannot be configured correctly
 * 1.5.1
     - fixed unnecessary texture replacement passes on scene switches
     - fixed default config for Lazor System and KSI MFDs compatibility